Harness the power of your data

 For online sellers, online payment fraud is a huge cost and the top concern for 44% of finance professionals.
-If they fall victim to fraud they lose the merchandise that was ordered, plus they have to refund the person whose card was stolen - known as a chargeback.
+If they fall victim to fraud they lose the merchandise that was ordered, plus when the customer reports the fraud to their bank, the merchant gets charged for the fraudulent purchase - this is known as a chargeback.
 On top of this, the seller also has to pay chargeback fees to their payment provider.

 But why do people commit fraud in the first place?
 There are a combination of different reasons - ease of access, sociological and economic factors all play a part.
 Read more about the underlying reasons behind fraud.

 There are different types of online payment fraud.
 One example is ‘friendly fraud’ which happens when a real customer does receive the goods they ordered, but claims not to have received the goods and goes on to file a chargeback through their bank instead of requesting a refund from the seller.
 Learn more about different types of online payment fraud here.

 Criminals steal cardholder information through skimming on payment pages or buy on the dark web